ITT-25/assignment-03-activity-recognition-realdegrees/README.md

 It uses all `.csv` files in the folder.
 All files **must** follow this naming scheme `<name>-<activity>-<setnumber>.csv` or training will fail (the \<activity> is used as `y` for the classifier).
 Subsequent launches of the application will load the model from disk instead of retraining.
 The first launch can take a while due to cross-validation of parameters to find the best model.

+> 💡 A pre trained model is available in the repository at [svm_model-pretrained.pkl](./svm_model-pretrained.pkl)
+Rename it to `svm_model.plk` for the program to use it instead of training if your device takes too long.

 The fitness trainer application was designed with training set configurations in json format.
 The default session file [balanced.json](./sessions/balanced.json) includes a full sample training session with all activites that the model has been trained on.